Ildarik/100-days-of-code/log.md

 **Today's Progress**: Started cooking mongoDB and mongoose.
 Played with curl and compass.

 **Thoughts**: Write ES6 on nodejs is so exciting...

+## Day 64: February 5, 2020 Wednesday

+**Today's Progress**: Polished backend and integrated with client.

+**Thoughts**: Thinking about creation top list with stupid bugs